antonhornquist/monorepo1/README.md

 ## Purpose

-Establish a small monorepo containing disparate services written in Go built and tested using Bazel to
+Establish a small monorepo containing disparate services written in Go built and tested using Bazel to evaluate
-- evaluate working with Bazel
+- using Bazel as a build tool for a monorepo containing a variety of services and libraries.
-- evaluate sparse checkout of buildable source code from the repo based on the Bazel build graph.
+- sparse checkout of source code from the repo based on the Bazel build graph.
-- using Bazel in a simple CI pipeline
+- incremental Bazel builds in a simple CI pipeline

 ## Requirements